Nashaath/test/docs/learn/concepts.md

 Choreo supports the following statements:

- - Log: Allows you to add an entry to the application log at runtime.
+ - **Log**: Allows you to add an entry to the application log at runtime.
 You can either add an **Info** log or an **Error** log depending on your requirement
- - If: Allows you to execute a collection of statements if a specified condition is met.
+ - **If**: Allows you to execute a collection of statements if a specified condition is met.
- - Variable: Allows you to declare a variable of a preferred type depending on your requirement.
+ - **Variable**: Allows you to declare a variable of a preferred type depending on your requirement.
- - For-each: Allows you to traverse through items in a collection of data.
+ - **For-each**: Allows you to traverse through items in a collection of data.
 For example, traverse through arrays, maps, JSON, XML, and tables.
- - Respond: Allows you to send a response back to its client.
+ - **Respond**: Allows you to send a response back to its client.
 For example, to get an API to respond with an `HTTP_OK` indicating that the request was processed successfully.
- - Return: Allows you to end the ongoing execution of a Choreo application.
+ - **Return**: Allows you to end the ongoing execution of a Choreo application.

 ### Connector